aciccarello/ciccarello.me/posts/recipes/2024-04-05-baked-rice.md

 - salt and pepper
 - parsley flakes
 - garlic powder
-- italian grated cheese
+- Italian grated cheese (e.g. Parmesan)
 - bread crumbs

 Boil rice and let cool slightly, after adding 1/2 stick of margarine.
 In meantime, chop onion and brown it in small amount of oil (approximately 1/4 cup).
 When browned, remove from frypan until later.
-Brown chopped meat, while cooking add ½ teaspoon salt and 1/8 teaspoon pepper, about 1/8 teaspoon garlic powder and 1 teaspoon parsley.
+Brown ground meat, while cooking add ½ teaspoon salt and 1/8 teaspoon pepper, about 1/8 teaspoon garlic powder and 1 teaspoon parsley.
 As meat is browning, add 3/4 can of tomato puree or crushed and the browned onions and let cook approximately 1/2 hour.
 Finish preparing rice.
 Add to cooked rice (after slightly cooled), 6 eggs and approximately 1 heaping tablespoon grated Italian cheese and mix thoroughly.
 In a deep casserole or Corning Dish (greased thoroughly) make layers as follows: 1 thin layer of rice, then 1 layer of sliced thin or grated mozzarella, 1 layer of meat, sprinkle with grated cheese.